Need help immediately? Call 646-54-DRDEB

 Oh, THAT'S where you draw the line.
 I see.
 It's only funny if it's a little thing, not a life and death matter.
 You might be right.
 So let me help you out with another question: Where does your wife/husband draw that line?
 The one who was the target of your "humor"?

 See, if your marriage partner thought it was funny, then you are right--it's funny.
-If not, then honey-babe, you lacked compassion, that ability to feel for another person.
+If not, then you lacked compassion, that ability to feel for another person.
 You were miles apart.
 The idea in a marriage is to be on the same page.
 It's a step beyond not passing judgment.
 It's about being in the same ballpark.
 Remember the reason why you got married?
 It was for sharing, right?

 Excellent question.
-And the answer is simple: You should never have the power to hurt someone.
+And the answer is simple: You should never have the freedom to hurt someone.
 Remember, by definition, verbal abuse hurts.
 If she doesn't think its funny, then you're being hurtful--and putting yourself out of the ballpark in the relationship.
 Listen, it is really ok to let what her mood would be dictate what you'll say.
 Trust me.
 Because the next time the tables are turned and she is tempted to call you a name, she won't because you've been decent to her.

 Children don't--can't--see the world through our perspective.
 We're from a different generation, a different era.
 We have more life experience, more education (when they're still getting their schooling, usually), more years.
 And because they are in a lower position to our higher authority, they are vulnerable.
 Whatever our actions, good and bad, they are magnified.
 A little dig on our part can feel like a knife jab to them.
 So we have to be very careful; our joke can be their shame.
 And you really don't want to do that.
 When that happens, it's no joke; it's verbal abuse.

 Absolutely, you should.
 The question is, how?
-And another question I'd ask you is: How is name calling an expression of your feelings anyway?
+And a question I'd ask you is: How is name calling an expression of your feelings anyway?
 You call your husband an S.O.B, let's say.
 What are the feelings there?
 Maybe you need a lesson on what feelings are.
 Do this exercise: Complete the sentence, "I feel...." using only one word.
 Feelings are one word.
 Like "angry," "depressed," "bad," and so on.

 You see, name calling is NOT an expression of feelings.
 The feeling behind the name calling moment may be anger and it may be understood by your listener from your tone of voice, but you never did express your feeling in plain English, like "I am angry at you."
 Now, that's an expression of feelings.
 Besides, even being honestly angry has big-time draw-backs.
 (See my article on anger to know how to handle it constructively.)